pete5431/OS-PROJECT1/discrete-event-simulator/readme.txt

 constants and also holds statistics values as will be explained later.
 That way the FileParam object can be passed around and

 obtain information from the handlers.
+I choose to do this way because it allows me to bunch all the constants into one struct object.

+The constants aren't really constant in terms of the program because they change upon calling the read_file function for the FileParam struct,

+which reads in all the constants from a config file.
+It turned out ok because FileParam ended serving another purpose since I passed it to

+every handler function, which was to calculate the statistics by gathering information from the handlers.

 To handle the order of events in the proper time, a priority_queue is used.
 The one used in this program is the built in

 priority_queue from queue in the C++ library.
 The priority_queue will hold Event objects.
+I figured instead of writing it all in c and

+writing a queue, I can use c++ and use the built in queues.
+This ended saving me some time and hassle with making a queue from scratch.

 The Event struct will hold three important variables, the time the event happens, what type the event is, and the process id or